Receiver control for the Submillimeter Array: ONLINE SOFTWARE

-A master server program (called tune6) runs on each antenna computer and talks to each of the microcontroller boards described in section~\ref{micros}.
+A leader server program (called tune6) runs on each antenna computer and talks to each of the microcontroller boards described in section~\ref{micros}.
 Tune6 has matured into a powerful, multi-threaded program.
 At startup time, it probes the RS485 serial bus to discover which boards are present, and thereby what capabilities are available to the user.
 In addition to the RPC server thread, it has an optional interactive command-line thread that is used primarily in laboratory situations for hardware calibration functions, but is also quite useful in debugging problems on-site.
 A separate thread monitors critical values on each of the microcontroller boards into reflective memory at several Hertz.
 Access to the serial line amongst the threads is regulated by a mutex.
 In addition to the serial line, tune6 can talk to a dozen different GPIB devices (spectrum analyzer, synthesizer, multimeter, function generator, power meter, etc.).
 Tune6 can trigger resets of the microcontroller boards via a digital I/O card.
 It also controls the output power of the YIG oscillators and the RF switches that direct the YIG signal to the various receivers.
-It can acquire and simultaneously display current vs. voltage (I/V) and power vs. voltage (P/V) sweeps to any IP address via Tcl/Tk scripts\cite{Osterhout94} and the wish shell, without the need for either Xwindows or Motif on the antenna computer.
+It can acquire and simultaneously display current vs. voltage (I/V) and power vs. voltage (P/V) sweeps to any IP address via Tcl/Tk scripts\cite{Osterhout94} and the wish shell, without the need for installing either Xwindows or Motif on the antenna computer, which was an undesirable prerequisite.

-An alternate master program running on a Palm pilot can also control the bus in a ``local mode'', similar to the one on the antenna motor drive system.
+An alternate leader program running on a Palm pilot can also control the bus in a ``local mode'', similar to the one on the antenna motor drive system.
 Because it resides on the same serial bus, it can eavesdrop on all the packets and provide a visual display of the system status even when the the antenna computer is in control.
-We use gnu prc-tools to generate the Palm pilot executable\cite{Rhodes92}.
+We use the gnu prc-tools cross-compiler on a Linux machine to generate the Palm pilot executable\cite{Rhodes92}.